Serving in Our Church & Community

 Spouse Support Group

 Are you loving a husband or wife through Alzheimer’s, dementia, or a debilitating disease?
 If so, please join us three Wednesday mornings a month.
-On the 2nd & 4th Wednesday (April 26, May 10 & 24) we will meet at the Burnt Hickory Lakes Clubhouse (5416 Thornapple Lane, Acworth, GA) for coffee from 9:00-10:30 am.
-One the 3rd Wednesday (May 17) we will have a Brunch Meeting at the home of Sheila Welch (870 Cross Fire Ridge, Marietta).
+On the 2nd & 4th Wednesday (September 6 & 20) we will meet at the Burnt Hickory Lakes Clubhouse (5416 Thornapple Lane, Acworth) for coffee from 9:00-10:30 am.
+On the 3rd Wednesday (September 13) we will have a Brunch Meeting at the home of Sheila Welch (870 Cross Fire Ridge, Marietta).

 Alzheimer's/Dementia Family Support Group

 For anyone loving someone through Alzheimer’s or some other dementia-related disease.
-Our next few meeting will be Thursday, April 27 & May 25 from 7:00-8:30 pm at the home of Sheila Welch (see above).
+Our next meeting will be on Thursday, September 28 from 7:00-8:30 pm at the home of Sheila Welch (see above).
 Please RSVP to Sheila (information below).

 Contact: Sheila Welch at 404.642.6027 or Email Sheila